Where to Buy

 GBM Assessment (Score: 7.5/10)

-Czesław Miłosz, awarded the Nobel Prize in Literature in 1980, served as one of the twentieth century's most vital poetic witnesses to historical catastrophe.
-His verse grapples with the devastation of World War II, the moral compromises demanded by totalitarianism—explored in his landmark prose work The Captive Mind—and the paradoxes of exile and memory.
-His collected poems reveal a mind of extraordinary range, moving between lyric intimacy and sweeping philosophical inquiry.
+Czesław Miłosz’s collected poems reveal one of the twentieth century’s most vital poetic witnesses to historical catastrophe.
+His verse grapples with the devastation of World War II, the moral compromises demanded by totalitarianism—explored in his signal prose work The Captive Mind—and the paradoxes of exile and memory.
+The poems display a mind of remarkable range, moving between lyric intimacy and broad philosophical inquiry.
+Miłosz was awarded the Nobel Prize in Literature in 1980.

 Awards & Adaptations